 – Gareth Rushgrove, DevOps Weekly #335

-2017 was becoming a lean year from a public speaking perspective.
+From a public speaking perspective, 2017 was becoming a very lean year.
 I was rejected from many conferences.

 Then, out of the blue, without notice, I received this email from Mikalai Alimenkou having the subject: “XP Days Ukraine 2017 speaker invitation”.
 You can imagine my surprise.

 We have found your talk about feature branches in XP 2017 conference program and decided it could be interesting for our community.

 As a bonus XP Days Ukraine recorded my session.
 My very first session recording.
 Woohoo!
 For some reason, it pops up now and then on Twitter.
 It almost reached 5.000 views. 🤷♂️

 Looking back, XP Days Ukraine and XP Conference made my year and launched me as a speaker.
 I was so proud of this accomplishment.